RECAP: 2025 Annual Achievement Awards

 President & CEO, Community Foundation for the Greater Capital Region

-A respected advocate for equity, inclusion, and philanthropic leadership across the Capital Region.
+A respected advocate for compassion, inclusion, and philanthropic leadership across the Capital Region.

 Manoj Ajmera